chrisvxd/puppeteer-social-image/.saasify/README.md

 > Hint: Try copying the URL out of the `meta` tag to test it.

 When your page gets shared, the social platform will read the meta tag and present [the image](https://ssfy.sh/chrisvxd/og-impact@e8cd1a94/image?title=Hello%20World) to the user.
-Upon receiving the request, OG IMAGE will render the image dynamically based on the query params before caching it.
+Upon receiving the request, OG IMPACT will render the image dynamically based on the query params before caching it.

 This example will render in Facebook and others.
 For Twitter, add `<meta property="twitter:image" />`.
 For a full list, see [this reference]().